+man or the noard at his dealn,

-Wroe, 36, became the fifth pres-tilent of the American Vational Bank which was founded here in 1999 by Major George W. Lifthe-field.
-His grandlather, the late H. A. Wroe, succeeded Major Littlefield, and in turn came Major Little-Roger Roberdeau and E. R. L. Wroe Sr.
+Wroe, 36, became the fifth president of the American National

+Brink which was founded here in

+1890 by Major George W. Lifflefield.
+His grandlather, the late H.

+A. Wroe, succeeded Major Littlefield, and in turn came Major

+Roger Roberdeau and E. R. L.

+Wroe Sr.

-Bull, 61, has been senior vice
+roe Sr. Bull, 61, has been senior vice

+Pin-Ups
-Pin-Ups Official HOUNSLOW, England (UPD-The British Army has

-introduced a new place of standard equipment for its barracks - an officially-ap-proved bulletin board for pinup pictures.
+HOUNSLOW, England (UPI)-The British Army has introduced a new piece of standard equipment for its barracks - an officially-ap-proved bulletin board for pinup pictures.

-Both men, vice presidents of at Colver Military Academy at the bank, were named to succeed Culver.
-Int.
-During world war II to the posts left vacant by the he served with the S3rd Infantry death last Saturday morning of Division (the old Chio National Wroe's father, Ed R. L. Wroe Guard unit) and after the close of Sr who was president and chain, the web was with the close of received his secondary education Wroe's himer, Lo K. L. Wroe Gdard unit) and after the close of Sr., who was president and chain-the war was with the d2nd Di-vision, the famed Rainbow Divi-Wroe, 36, became the fifth pres-
+received his secondary education the bank, were named to succeed Cuiver.
+Ind.
+During world war II death last Saturday morning of Wroe's father, Ed R. L. Wroe Sr., who was president and specific production.
+Guard unit) and after the close of the war was with the 42nd Di-vision, the famed Rainbow Divi-sion from Oktahoms.

-When Wroe Came out of the service in 1966, he returned to The University of Texas and re-ceived a bachelor of business ad-ministration degree in public ac-counting in 1949.
+When Wroe came out of the service in 1946, he returned to the University of Texas and received a bachelor of business administration degree in public accounting in 1949.

-Wroe served as budget chair-man of the United Fund in 1855 and 1356, is a member of the Aus-tin Lions Club and has served as treasurer of the Sportsmen's Clubs of Texas, He is a member of St. David's Episcopal Church and a former member of its vestry.
+Wroe served as budget chairman of the United Fund in 1955 and 1955 is a member of the Assaurer of the Sportsmen's Clubs of Texas, He is a member of St. David's Episcopal Church and a former member of its vestry.